MonstrousSoftware/Tut3D/2023-11-19-Tutorial-3D-step19.md

 In our case we will use it for the enemies to find a smart path towards the player.
 In other words, all the navigation actors will have the same target.
 If different actors have different targets, e.g. an enemy will look for a health pack when they are low on health, it would need to be adapted.

 To determine a smart route for the enemies we will follow four steps:
-1. Construct a navigation mesh for the environment to define which areas are reachable and how they are connected.
+1. Construct a navigation mesh for the environment to define which areas are walkable and how they are connected.
 2. Calculate for each node in the navigation mesh the distance to the target, i.e. the player position.
-3. Determine for each enemy the shorted sequence of nodes to reach the player’s node making using the distance values.
+3. Determine for each enemy the shortest sequence of nodes to reach the player’s node making use of the distance values.
 4. For each enemy, construct an efficient sequence of way points through the node list so that the route never goes outside the node list and the path goes as close to inside corners as possible.
-This is sometimes known as a string pulling algorithm.
+This is known as a string pulling algorithm.

 A navigation mesh is a data structure that represents areas in the map (called ‘nodes’) and the connections between them.
 In general, nodes can be any convex polygon.
 In our case, we will use triangles because we can conveniently extract triangles from a 3d model.

-In fact, in a pinch we can construct the navmesh by hand in 3d modelling software such as Blender.
+In fact, we can construct the navmesh by hand in 3d modelling software such as Blender.

 It is a little bit tedious but not so difficult in Blender because our map is quite simple.
 Add a plane and call it “NAVMESH”.
 Select it and switch to Edit mode and select Top view.
 Then select edges and extrude them to fit the open walkable space.
 You can select vertices and reposition them.
 Leave some space from the walls so that the characters don’t get stuck in walls or on corners.
 These gaps should be roughly equivalent to the radius of your character.
 Try to make sure that vertices which are at the same location are merged and keep the mesh as simple as possible.

 ![nav mesh picture]

 In Blender, the mesh is mostly composed of quads.
 When exported as GLTF file, these will be converted to triangles.
+In our game we will load the object from the GLTF file into a Scene object and then use the mesh of its ModelInstance to construct the nav mesh.

-Of course, constructing a nav mesh by hand is not ideal.
+Of course, creating a nav mesh by hand is not ideal.
 And it needs to be redone whenever you change the map.
-There are techniques to generate a navmesh automatically, but we’ll leave these for now.
+There are techniques to generate a navmesh automatically, but we’ll leave these for another day.

-Let us write some code to create a list of nodes from a mesh.
+Let us write some code to create a list of nodes from the mesh of a ModelInstance object.
 We already saw earlier some code to go through each triangle of a ModelInstance.
 This code will be similar.

 Let us first define a class for a node in the navigation mesh, a simple triangle with an id value for aid in debugging.